ec-europa/europa-component-library/src/systems/eu/specs/style/colours/docs/usage.md

 ---

-The **primary color palette** is comprised of blues, yellows and greys.
-These colors are present accross all pages and, together with the neutral white, they make up for about 80% of the colors in the page layout.
+The **primary colour palette** is comprised of blues, yellows and greys.
+These colours are present accross all pages and, together with the neutral white, they make up for about 80% of the colours in the page layout.
 Use these colours to **create consistency** and a strong **visual hierarchy** throughout the page.

 <ColorLayout>
   <ColorCard tokens={tokens} name="COLOR_PRIMARY" />